Friday, July 17, 2015

 When we are looking at mental health problems a lot of what we are looking at is various what those in various fields would call behaviours, even in such serious disorders such as schizophrenia and bipolar disorder or addictions and addictive tendencies of all kinds.
-But what gives rise to the behaviours (AKA: outwardly observable symptoms)?
-Psychiatry would tell us that these are caused by "chemical imbalances" for which their prescribed medications will "correct" or "put in balance".
-I will get to another day deconstructing the myth of chemical imbalances but suffice for now to say that when I started doing my own research and investigation into what was going on in the brain to cause symptoms of mental health disorders, I could quickly see that there was a whole lot more going on than just "chemical imbalances".
+But what gives rise to the behaviours (IE: outwardly observable symptoms)?
+The majority of the psychiatric pharmaceutical model would tell us that these are caused by "chemical imbalances" for which their prescribed medications will "correct" or "put in balance".
+The basis of the chemical imbalance theory relies on drug company research going back to the 1960's.
+The field of independent neuroscience has since that time produced overwhelming amounts of research and findings that show human behaviour (or any mammal's for that matter) and "moods" are more than just "chemical imbalances".
 Though neurochemicals do indeed play roles - we get an introduction to the roles and functions of a couple of major neurotransmitters in this post on dopamine and this one on serotonin - it is simply incorrect and terribly incomplete to subscribe all wayward human behaviour and the great number of symptoms of the various mental health problems to just the actions of neurochemicals alone.

 But aside from outward behaviours, what we are looking at in mental health disorders are mental experiences - something that is not outwardly observable.
 All mental experiences lead to behavioural changes.
 The question is how obvious those changes are.
 In bipolar disorder or schizophrenia, the behavioural changes can be quite stark and dramatic.
 For many, however, it is much more subtle.
 Many, many people suffer behind a veil or facade they learn to present to the world to cover their inner suffering but this too will ultimately affect behaviour, decision making and interactions with others in negative ways.
 On the other hand, there are those whose very minds shield them from from what is not right about their mental experiences and behaviours and carry forth in their lives in a sort of blithe denial of inappropriate behaviours in ways that may be harmful or disruptive to themselves and those around them.